 Description Displays detailed tables-organized by error type-of errors that occurred during a profile run, over the specified time period.
 Since not all errors cause transactions to fail, the Error Summary report includes errors for transactions that completed successfully as well as transactions that failed.
 The report also lists outlier transactions.
-To access: Applications > End User Management > Business Process tab > Error Summary report Important Information The Error Summary report includes the following tables: HTTP Errors.
+To access: Select Applications > End User Management > Business Process tab > Error Summary report Important Information The Error Summary report includes the following tables: HTTP Errors.
 Web server errors (for example, Error 404).
 These errors occur when the Web server indicates that it cannot respond to requests sent by the data collector.
 Content Errors.
 Errors in the content of the response generated for a request sent by a data collector (for example, an expected text or image that is not found).
 General Errors.
 All other error types.
 Outlier Transactions.
 Information about the number of transactions that exceed their outlier value during a profile run.
 HP Business Availability Center classifies transactions as outliers if they are not completed within a specified time range.
-For details on setting outlier values in a profile's properties, see "Transaction Threshold Settings" on page 119.
+For details on setting outlier values in a profile's properties, see "Transaction Threshold Settings" on page 130.
 You can instruct HP Business Availability Center to display errors in either the HTTP Errors or Content Errors table, that by default appear in the General Errors table.
-For details on changing the table in which errors are displayed, see "Modify the Table in Which Errors Appear" on page 177.
+For details on how to perform this task, see "Modify the Table in Which Errors Appear" on page 189.

-- ➤ "Report Settings" on page 196
+- ► "Report Settings" on page 209

-- ➤ "Report Content" on page 196
+- ► "Report Content" on page 210

-- ➤ "Outlier Transactions Table Content" on page 197
+- ➤ "Outlier Transactions Table Content" on page 210